 You can also use this process when you’re struggling with a grammatical construction of your target language.
 Just use the grammatical structure in sentences and off you go.

-- Do a simple practice session in which you try to reproduce the sound as good as you can.
-Google for info on how to pronounce it right.
+- Do a simple practice session in which you try to reproduce the sound as well as you can—Google for info on how to pronounce it right.

 - Use a tool like Speechling and record a sentence in which that sound appears.
 If you make a mistake, a coach will then correct your pronunciation.
 Speechling gives you 35 free corrections a month.